Clad in sports jerseys, friends say farewell to student killed in Parkland shooting

 He was a massive sports fan, following football, basketball and the Venezuelan national soccer team.

-“He is the most incredible soul ever,” said Victoria Gonzalez, Joaquin's girlfriend.
+"He is the most incredible soul ever," Victoria Gonzalez, Joaquin's girlfriend, said.

-In an emotional interview with "Good Morning America," Victoria explained why her boyfriend was one of the most popular students at Stoneman Douglas High.
+In an emotional interview with "Good Morning America," Victoria explained why her boyfriend was one of the most popular students at school.

 Joaquin, who was born in Venezuela before moving to the U.S. as an infant, became a U.S. citizen last year.
 He told his friends he was proud and wore a black bow tie and, and a black vest for the swearing-in ceremony, which he attended with his family.